oracle/macaron/docs/source/pages/installation.rst

 Proxy Configuration
 -------------------

-Make sure your system proxy is correctly set:
+Make sure your system proxy is correctly set.
+These environment variables are read from the host machine and set in the Macaron container automatically.

 .. code-block:: shell